gauravcodepro/BIGG-metabolicmaps.jl/README.md

-# BIGG-metabolicmaps
+# julia-BIGG-metabolicmaps.jl

 - using julia, linear programming, struct and vector graphics to make escher metabolic maps.
 - thanks to [cormullion](https://github.com/cormullion) for having a proper scientific result approaching discussion.
-- to do: add the final changes and add the example file.
+- **to do**: add the final changes and add the example file.
 ```
 suppose you have a reaction of a metabolite like this: http://bigg.ucsd.edu/models/iJO1366/reactions/PRASCSi
 then the csv file to this vectorgraphic should be: